cnorick/curse-of-strahd-notes/Locations/Argynvostholt (Q).md

 - May revive the players when they get downed
 - has a ton of info
 - must meet him after the others
+- he can show them around the castle without provoking fights
+- If asked about the beacon, he says "let me show you something" and takes them to the tower
+- the bones were taken to [[Castle Ravenloft (K)|Ravenloft]] initially
+	- [[Sir Godfrey Gwilym|Godfrey]] and [[Vladimir Horngaard|Vlad]] brought them back one by one every day for nearly a year
+	- The witches at [[Ruins of Berez (U)|Berez]] stole the skull after an attack on the castle
+- The revenants went mad after the skull was taken
+	- [[Sir Godfrey Gwilym|Godfrey]] is sure that the evil affected them after the tomb was desecrated

+### The Beacon (Q53)
+>Laid around this landing are bones.
+You estimate at least 500 bones forming an enormous skeleton.
+They seem to have been laid here deliberately, painstakingly, and with utmost reverence.
+Notably missing from this huge dragon skeleton is the skull.

+- This skeleton is even bigger than the spectral form of [[Argynvost]] they we already encountered

 ## Stat Blocks
 ```statblock